saniya-dogra/Zorvyn-finance-backend/README.md

 ## Assumptions Made

-- Any user can register with any role for testing purposes.
-In a real app, only admins would assign roles.
+- All users register with the "viewer" role by default.
+Only an admin can promote a user to analyst or admin via the PUT /api/users/:id/role endpoint.
 - Soft delete was not implemented to keep things simple — records are permanently deleted.
 - No pagination added to keep the code clean, but it can be added easily with mongoose `.skip()` and `.limit()`.
 - Dates are stored as MongoDB Date objects.
 Send dates in ISO format like `2024-06-01`.